-All foreigners wanting to work in Andorra need work permits.
-These are obtained by employers, whether Andorran individuals or companies, on behalf of employees.
+All foreigners wishing to work in Andorra need work permits.
+These are obtained by employers – whether Andorran individuals or companies – on behalf of employees.
 Self-employment is not allowed until after 10 years' residence or trade in Andorra.

-A new immigration law finally passed in 2002 was highly contentious, but legalised the situation of about 7,000 'pink slip' long-term immigrant workers, as well as setting new rules for the issuance of work permit quotas which give preference first to citizens from Andorra's neighboring countries, then to citizens from the countries of the European Union, then to citizens of countries with which the principality has signed international agreements, and finally immigrants from third party states.
-Under the law, the government sets annual quotas for new issues of renewable work permits.
+A 2002 immigration law legalised the situation of about 7,000 long-term immigrant 'pink slip' workers, as well as setting new rules for issuing work permit quotas.
+These give first preference to citizens from Andorra's neighbouring countries, then to EU citizens, then to citizens of countries with which the principality has signed international agreements and finally to immigrants from third party states.
+Under the law, the government sets annual quotas for the issue of new renewable work permits.